BlueBrain/plastyfire/README.rst

 .. code-block::

-  python impedancefinder.py {config_path} {post_gid}  # gets extra features
+  python impedancefinder.py {config_path} {post_gid}  # gets extra impedance features
-  python mldg.py  # concatenates results and generates dataset used for ML python xgb.py  # train XGBoost model
+  python emf.py  # gets extra morphological features python mldg.py  # concatenates results and generates dataset used for ML python xgb.py  # train XGBoost model

-As for thresholdfinder one can launch impedancefinder in batches of 5000 on BBP, using the generated launchscripts.
+As for `thresholdfinder` one can launch `impedancefinder` in batches of 5000 on BB5, using the generated launchscripts.
 (This would be more elegant with ipycluster as these calculations don't take a long time...)